Eroica/greedy-ocr/README.md

 ### Prototypes

-Each image file inside the `_prototypes` directory gets parsed automatically by `greedy-ocr`.
-Just put an image of a letter inside `_prototypes`, and rename the file to the character(s) it contains.
+For every Prototype letter, set up a folder of that letter inside `prototypes/`, and move any amount of images of that letter into this new folder.
+Each image file inside this folder gets parsed automatically by `greedy-ocr`.

-Since most file systems are case-insensitive, you cannot put an `E.png` prototype along with an `e.png` inside `_prototypes`.
-This is one situation where you need to use the `_config.lua` file (see below).
+Since most file systems are case-insensitive, you cannot put an `E/` folder along with an `e/` inside `_prototypes`.
+This is one situation where you need to use the `_config.lua` file to set up Prototypes (see below).

 #### Isn't taking characters from the page you want to recognize like cheating?